Multicomponent multiscatter capture of Dark Matter: Multi-component Capture in Pop III Stars

-Unless stated otherwise, we have assumed the cross section to be given by the XENON1T upper bounds.
-For Pop~III stellar parameters, we rely on numerical simulations from \cite{Windhorst:2019}.
+This linear relationship can be understood from the fact that the total nuclear recoil rates in direct detection experiments scales like the DM flux, whenever the DM particle mass is significantly higher than the target nuclei.
+In turn, the flux scales like $\propto n_X^{local} \sigma$.
+The local mass density of DM, $\rho_X^{local}=n_X^{local}/m_X$, is a well-constrained parameter, and thus increasing DM mass leads to a lower flux of dark matter particles incident on detectors and hence a linear dependence on mass for the upper bounds on $\sigma$ placed by direct detection.
+For Pop~III stellar parameters, we rely on numerical simulations from \cite{Windhorst:2018}.
 These parameters can be found in Table \ref{table:StellarData} along with the star's surface escape velocity $v_{esc}$.

 In order to calculate the total capture rate numerically, we have set a condition for the infinite sum given by Eq.~(\ref{equation:CtotBasic}) to be truncated at some $N_{cutoff}$ when the sum has converged.
 This is possible in light of the fact that the partial capture rate $C_N$, is rapidly driven to 0 after the number of collisions surpasses the average number of collisions $\tau$.
-We have adopted the following cutoff conditions to numerically calculate the capture rate in Pop~III stars: \be \left| (C_{tot, N_{cutoff}}/C_{tot, N_{cutoff}-1}) - 1 \right| \leq 0.0001, \ee \be C_{N_{cutoff}} < C_{N_{cutoff} + 1}. \ee This reduces the total capture rate from an infinite sum to a partial sum: \be C_{tot} \approx \sum_{N = 1}^{N_{cutoff}} C_N. \ee
+We have adopted the following cutoff conditions to numerically calculate the capture rate in Pop~III stars: \be \left| (C_{tot, N_{cutoff}}/C_{tot, N_{cutoff}-1}) - 1 \right| \leq 0.0001, \ee \be C_{N_{cutoff}} < C_{N_{cutoff} + 1}. \ee This reduces the total capture rate from an infinite sum to a partial sum: \be C_{tot} \approx \sum_{N = 1}^{N_{cutoff}} C_N. \ee In general, the value of $N_{cutoff}$ depends proportionally on the sum of optical depths, $\sum_i \tau_i$.
+Thus, one can estimate the number of terms that will be required to sum and find typical values of $N_{cutoff}$ by calculating $\sum_i \tau_i$.
+See Fig.~\ref{fig:Ncut_sumTau} for verification of this cutoff criteria.